-That’s because this subscription is really a customized mashup of two subscriptions.
-First, choose your cheese subscription: the Classic ($38.95 per month) or the Rare ($55.95 per month).
+That’s because this subscription is really two separate subscriptions.
+First, you can choose your cheese subscription: the Original ($43.95 per month) or the Rare ($59.95 per month).
+Both charge an additional $15 for shipping.
 With each shipment, you get three different cheeses totaling 1.5 pounds.
 Selections range from a basic French brie to Italian sheep’s milk Fiore Sardo.

-Then, choose your wine subscription: two bottles of wine, red, or white, or one of each.
-Besides that, the wines you get aren’t specifically paired with that month’s selection of cheeses, so this subscription is for cheese and wine lovers who aren’t persnickety about everything being perfectly matched.
+You can then choose a wine subscription from their sister company if you desire to also buy wine.
+There are four options ranging from $41.95 to $77.95 per month plus shipping.
+Since they are separate subscriptions, the wines you get aren’t specifically paired with that month’s selection of cheeses, so these subscriptions are for cheese and wine lovers who aren’t persnickety about everything being perfectly matched.
 Think of it as a game of chance—another element of the experience.

 Types of Cheese: U.S.